Hashik15/Hashik15/README.md

 - 📫 How to reach me **hashikdinesh@gm**

-- ⚡ Fun fact **"In 1990, the WWW was boarn at CERN,revolutionizing global communication."**
+- ⚡ Fun fact **"In 1990, the WWW was born at CERN,revolutionizing global communication."**

 <h3 align="left">Connect with me:</h3>
 <p align="left">